afognini/Tomography/README.md

 Released under the terms of the MIT License (see file LICENSE)

+# Acknowledgement

+A. Fognini greatly acknowledges the support from the Swiss National Science Foundation's Early Postdoc Fellowship.

 # Requirements

 Please note that this library needs python3.x, numpy, and scipy.